Kanos812/cp1404practicals/prac_10/REFLECTION.md

 ## Code Reviews

 ### What have you learned from being reviewed by other people?
-I learned that a recurring issue was that I would stray off topic from the taught content and make presumptions, which often led to inconsistent and inefficient code.
+I learned that a recurring issue was that I would stray off-topic from the taught content and make presumptions, which often led to inconsistent and inefficient code.
 Receiving feedback from others highlighted areas where I could improve my code's readability, efficiency, and adherence to best practices.
 It also made me more aware of the importance of writing clear and maintainable code, particularly in the context of collaboration and feedback loops.